8 Healthy and Energizing Alternatives to Coffee

 4. Green Smoothie

-These can be energizing and healthy if you mix them up without too much sugar.
-Simply cut up your favorite vegetables, add in a piece of fruit or two and mix in your blender.
-You can chill it overnight and enjoy first thing in the morning, and you’ll stack up several of your daily fruit and veggie servings before you even walk out the door.
+These can be both energizing and healthy, especially when you mix them without adding too much sugar.
+To prepare, simply cut up your favorite vegetables, toss in a piece or two of fruit, and blend.
+You can even chill it overnight, making it easy to enjoy first thing in the morning.
+This way, you’ll have already stacked up several servings of fruits and veggies before stepping out the door.
+Plus, by keeping it simple, you’re ensuring that your morning routine stays healthy and convenient.

 Green Smoothie